elgiva-stephen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9.
 Script that duplicates the last line of iacta

 Task 10.
 Delete all regular files with a .js extension

+Task 11.
+Script that counts number of directories and sub directories in current directory